FAQs on Chapter 13 to Discharge Debt

-It is observed that most people fail to repay the bills of their credits because of some unavoidable hardships.
-It can be related to their relationship, career, health and others.
-The Chapter 13 bankruptcy is there for them.
-The debtor will get a particular span to pay back a part of their debts and once the payment is completed, all the debts are forgiven.
-It takes a longer time than Chapter 7 and is more expensive as well.
+It has been observed that the reason people fail to repay their credit bills is because of some sort of unavoidable hardships.
+It could be related to their relationship, career, health and other aspects of life.
+Chapter 13 bankruptcy is there to assist people in this situation.
+The debtor will get a particular time span to pay back a part of their debts and once the payments are complete, all the debts are forgiven.
+It takes longer than Chapter 7 and is more expensive as well.
 It turns your debts into monthly affordable payments for you.
 The rules and regulations vary from place to place.
-People who are confused about how to file bankruptcy in Oklahoma, here are some answers of FAQs for them.
+For people who are confused on how to file bankruptcy in Oklahoma, here are some answers of FAQs for them.

-A person can file for the chapter 13 bankruptcy if
+A person can file for chapter 13 bankruptcy if;

-He or she is a citizen of the U.S or have own property or business over here.
+He or she is a citizen of the U.S or have own property or business here.